panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

   Large: 'large',
 })

-console.log(Sizes.Smal) // logs undefined
+console.log(Sizes.Med1um) // logs undefined
 ```

-`Sizes.Smal` expression would simply evaluate to `undefined`, rather than throwing an error about the missing enum value.
+`Sizes.Med1um` expression simply evaluates to `undefined`, rather than throwing an error about the non-existing enum value.

 Let's see how an enum based on a proxy can solve even this problem.